On the Optimality of Pseudo-polynomial Algorithms for Integer Programming: Conclusion

-We conclude with several open questions.
-First of all, while our SETH-based lower bounds for \IP with non-negative constraint matrix are tight for \pw parameterization, there is a ``$(d+1)^k$ to $(d+1)^{2k}$ gap'' between lower and upper bounds for branch-width parameterization.
+Or could one improve our lower bound results to rule out such algorithms?
+While our SETH-based lower bounds for \IP with non-negative constraint matrix are tight for \pw parameterization, there is a ``$(\valueB+1)^k$ to $(\valueB+1)^{2k}$ gap'' between lower and upper bounds for branch-width parameterization.
 Closing this gap is the first natural question.

-The proof of Cunningham-Geelen of Theorem~\ref{thmCG} consists of two parts.
-The first part bounds the number of potential partial solutions corresponding to any edge of the branch decomposition tree by $(d+1)^k$.
+The proof of Theorem~\ref{thmCG} given by Cunningham and Geelen consists of two parts.
+The first part bounds the number of potential partial solutions corresponding to any edge of the branch decomposition tree by $(\valueB+1)^k$.
 The second part is the dynamic programming over the branch decomposition using the fact that the number of potential partial solutions is bounded.
-The bottleneck in Cunningham-Geelen's algorithm is the following subproblem.
-We are given two vector sets $A$ and $B$ of partial solutions, each set of size at most $(d+1)^k$.
-We need to construct a new vector set $C$ of partial solutions, where the set $C$ will have size at most $(d+1)^k$ and each vector from $C$ is the \emph{sum} of a vector from $A$ and a vector from $B$.
-Thus to construct the new set of vectors, one has to go through all possible pairs of vectors from both sets $A$ and $B$, which takes time roughly $(d+1)^{2k}$.
+The bottleneck in the algorithm of Cunningham and Geelen is the following subproblem.
+We are given two vector sets $A$ and $B$ of partial solutions, each set of size at most $(\valueB+1)^k$.
+We need to construct a new vector set $C$ of partial solutions, where the set $C$ will have size at most $(\valueB+1)^k$ and each vector from $C$ is the \emph{sum} of a vector from $A$ and a vector from $B$.
+Thus to construct the new set of vectors, one has to go through all possible pairs of vectors from both sets $A$ and $B$, which takes time roughly $(\valueB+1)^{2k}$.